Japan v Iraq (1994 FIFA World Cup qualification): Japan in neutral site qualifiers

 Beginning with qualifiers for the 1998 World Cup, AFC has used home-and-away round robin format for its final qualifying round, instead of the single-venue format used in 1993.
 However, in two of the subsequent World Cup qualifying campaigns, Japan have determined its World Cup fate in neutral site matches.

-In 1997, Japan and Iran finished second in their respective qualifying groups for the 1998 World Cup and met in the third-place match on 16 November 1997 in Johor Bahru, Malaysia.
+In 1997, Japan and Iran finished second in their respective qualifying groups for the 1998 World Cup and met in the third round play-off on 16 November 1997 in Johor Bahru, Malaysia.
 The match would decide the third and last automatic qualifying spot for Asian teams and the loser would face Oceania's representative Australia in a two-legged play-off.
 Unlike the match four years before, Japan fell behind in the second half, but scored a late equaliser and eventually won 3–2 through a golden goal in extra time, earning the nation its ticket to France.
 This match was known as the "Joy of Johor Bahru" (ジョホール・バルの歓喜, Johōru Baru no kanki) in reference to the Agony of Doha.

 On 8 June 2005, Japan defeated North Korea 2–0 to qualify for the 2006 World Cup in Germany.
 Although this match was scheduled as a home match for North Korea, it was moved to Bangkok, Thailand and held behind closed doors as punishment for crowd violence in a previous match held in Pyongyang.